valantic/stylelint-config-valantic/README.md

 > **Changes to the Frontend configs repo or project specific settings are only allowed in agreement with the frontend  or project team.**

-To ensure a high an consistent code quality for SCSS we use stylelint.
+To ensure a high an consistent code quality for SCSS/CSS we use stylelint.

 [https://stylelint.io/](https://stylelint.io/)